RackunSec/Penetration-Testing-Grimoire/Enumeration/HTTP/http-enumeration.md

 * PUT
 * HEAD

+The tool, `nikto.pl` mentioned below will test for these verbs and tell you which are commpatible with the system or not.

 ## DIRB
 [DIRB](http://dirb.sourceforge.net/) is a lightweight, fast-scanning tool written in C.
 This should be the first step in doing enumeration on a discovered HTTP Service on the target system.
 This can be done using `dirb` as so,